 - Not flexible enough for shoe repair, so you’ll need to reapply the Loctite glue at some point.

-- Instantly bonds to skin, so be careful when applying the Loctite glue on your shoes.
+- Instantly bonds to your skin, so be careful when applying the Loctite glue on your shoes.

 8. Gear Aid Aquaseal Adhesive

-The durable urethane adhesive bonds permanently to your soles, so the one application you do could be your last.
-The glue dries clear and flexible, so it won’t crack over time.
-Be sure to use gloves when applying the glue, though, as it can bond to your skin.
+This durable urethane adhesive permanently bonds to your soles, so you only need to apply it once.
+Plus, it dries clear and is flexible, so you won’t have to worry about it cracking over time.
+However, be sure to wear gloves when applying the glue, as it can bond to your skin.

 Super Glue, Gorilla Glue, and other epoxies are strong adhesives, but they’re not enough to fight off the world’s toughest material — water.
-Even the strongest glue can dissolve when wet, so the Gear Aid Aquaseal Adhesive is what you need to ensure water doesn’t ruin your workday or hiking trip.
+Even the strongest glue can dissolve when wet.
+So, I always rely on the Gear Aid Aquaseal Adhesive to ensure water doesn’t ruin my workday or hiking trip.
+It’s an excellent sealant for leaks and wetness!

 Pros: